Shredmetal/CombatFlite-to-TheWay-Converter/README.md

 # CombatFlite-to-TheWay-Converter
 Converts your flight plan from CombatFlite to files which can be used by TheWay to stick your flight plans into your jet in DCS.

-3 directories need to be created - this program does not do so automatically.
+3 directories need to be created - this program does not do so automatically (I have pre-created these in the release version).
 These directories go in the root folder.

 CF_File
 Extracted_CF